 The Cache itself is wholly independent from the digests required.
 That is, the Veeam GUI does not make any determination of how much you can allocate for a digest and so on.

-The digest is essentially an indexing of what cached blocks go where.
+The digest is essentially an index of what cached blocks go where.
 For digest size, 1TB of VM disk capacity we are backing up should correspond with 20GB of disk space.
 That is, for 10VMs we are backing up whose capacity is 2TB, you must account/allocate 40GB for digest data on the Source WAN Accelerator.
-This limitation is also applied to the Target WAN Accelerator.
+This limitation is not applied to the Target WAN Accelerator.

 For a Many-to-1 setup, the global cache is calculated per 1 Source WAN Accelerator working with the Target WAN Accelerator.